 Executive Committee Meetings

-The EC will meet at least 3 times per year face to face, one of these meetings being held prior to the Annual Conference.
-The EC will also meet virtually via regular teleconferences.
+The EC will meet at least 3 times per year.

-Minutes of the face to face meetings will be made available to the members via the web site.
+Minutes of the meetings will be made available to the members via the web site.

 The EC meetings will focus on the operations of the Association that will include a financial update, annual conference plans, EC membership and the implementation of strategic plan and vision for the Association.